• Skip to primary navigation

 Instructions

-5. Add salt.
-Add the salt to 1/2 tablespoon of water and stir to dissolve.
-Add the saltwater to the dough and using your hands, squish it into the focaccia dough until combined.
+4. Add salt.
+Add the salt to ½ tablespoon of water and stir to dissolve.
+Add the salt water to the dough and using your hands, squish it into the focaccia dough until combined.
 Cover and let rest 15 minutes.
 Add 1 heaping tablespoon of olive oil, and combine using your hands.
 Rest another 15 minutes.

-8. Fold the dough + add dough to the pan (last folds).
-Prepare a 9×13 inch (25x35cm)aluminum baking pan by rubbing it liberally with olive oil being sure to cover the bottom and the sides.
-Dust the bottom of the pan with about 1 to 1 1/2 tablespoons of semolina flour.
-Repeat the folds on the focaccia dough one last time gathering it up into a ball and adding it to the prepared baking pan.
+7. Fold the dough and add the dough to the pan (last folds).
+Prepare a 9x13 inch (25x35cm) aluminum baking pan by rubbing it liberally with olive oil being sure to cover the bottom and the sides.
+Dust the bottom of the pan with about 1 tablespoon of semolina flour.
+Repeat the folds one last time in the bowl, then gather it into a ball and add it to the prepared baking pan.
 Using oiled hands, press fingertips into the dough spreading it out as much as you can without tearing the dough.
-It won’t fill out all of the baking pan at this point and that’s ok.
-Cover with cling film or kitchen towel and let rise 40-60 minutes or until dough is relaxed and doubled.
+It won't stretch to fill out the entire baking pan at this point and that's ok.
+Cover with cling film or damp kitchen towel and let rise 40 to 60 minutes or until the dough is relaxed and has doubled in size.

 Notes